FMMT666/ncEFI/README.md

 A Python programmable G-Code generator for milling machines,
 including a minimalistic OpenGL preview.
 Well, er...
-Parts of :)
+The remains of that :)

 I restored these Python fragments from an old CPIOed backup tape.
 The only thing I remember is, that I implemented a quite cool, round pocket milling algorithm.

-As far as I can remember, that was my first contact with Python at all.
+As far as I can remember, that was my first contact with Python at all,
+sometime around 1995, lol.
 That's also what the code looks like (o_O)

-But I want that in EMC2...
+But I want that in ~~EMC~~ ~~EMC2~~ LinuxCNC.

 ---